thomascheng88/web_auto_framework/README.md

 This project contains the files for a simple python based bbd style test automation framework template

-### Introduction to the test script
-There is one example test script:test_home_page.py This script's purpose is to check objective
-1. Homepage is displayed

 ### Setup & Configuration Instructions Before Running the Script:

 System Requirements